githubnext/gpt4-with-calc/docs/report.md

 There's a recent survey paper on techniques to augment Language Models, see https://arxiv.org/abs/2302.07842.
 Most the papers used retraining or fine tuning specifically to use such tools, but the survey is comprehensive and a useful guide to equips (augmentations).

+The concept of specifically augmenting reasoning by generating programs in specific target langauges (e.g. calculation code) is surprisingly relatively new, and has an exposition in [Program-aided Language Models](https://arxiv.org/abs/2211.10435) from Nov 2022.
+The technique described here is a variation of this technique.

 Much of the work on math and GPT-4 attempts to improve its more advanced mathematical capabilities, e.g. for algebra, geometry, problem solving, see https://arxiv.org/abs/2303.05398 for a recent paper from MSR.

 The basic idea that you can get LLMs to emit Python to handle arithemtic calculation as part of chain-of-reason prompting has been around a long time, e.g. see the prompt here: https://huggingface.co/datasets/LangChainHub-Prompts/LLM_Math and the [source code for the LangChain module](https://python.langchain.com/en/latest/modules/chains/examples/llm_math.html).
 The work here can be seen as a focused, dedicated elaboration of this technique, notably

-* Trying harder to focus on emitting reliable numeric calculation only, rather than arbitrary code
+- Trying harder to focus on emitting reliable numeric calculation only, rather than arbitrary code
-* Focusing also on numeric comparisons
+- Focusing also on numeric comparisons
-* Focusing on code that is "relevant to answering the question" rather than just answering it
+- Focusing on code that is "relevant to answering the question" rather than just answering it
-* Emitting documentation and units of measure
+- Emitting documentation and units of measure
-* Emitting mathematical checks
+- Emitting mathematical checks
-* Evaluating the technique
+- Evaluating the technique

-Some of these could be factored into other chain of reasoning modules.

 ## Conclusion